JakubTabor/Portfolio_Clustering/description/README.md

 # First, we change the structure of my data to make it better self-descriptive
 * Then I make simple outliers cleaning from outliers with help of graph plot
 * Next I built correlation

+# I take care of Categorical features with help of LabelEncoder and I drop features on deals